An Unearthly Child

 I think I may have face-palmed.

 Sue: Is that too harsh?
 Is there worse to come?

 Sue: Really?
 Oh God.

-She then goes on to explain that she enjoyed the first episode a great deal but the remaining three episodes got bogged down in the politics of the cavemen and she didn’t really care about them all that much.
-In the end we decide, just this once mind, to give separate marks for the opening episode and what she refers to as “the stone-age nonsense”.
-So that’s -
+For the first time, my wife looks worried.
+And then she tells me that she enjoyed the first episode a great deal, but the remaining episodes got bogged down in the politics of the cavemen, and she didn’t really care about them that much.
+So in the end we decided, just this once, to award separate scores for the opening episode and what Sue now refers to as “that Stone Age nonsense”.
+So that’s: